-U. TRANSCRIPTS
+K. TRANSCRIPTS

-All requests for transcripts are handled by Registrar's office.
-Changes on a transcript can occur only with written authorization from the Principal.
+All requests for transcripts are handled by the Registrar's office.
+Changes to a transcript can occur only with written authorization from the Principal.
 Transcripts will not be released until all fines and fees have been paid in full.

-V. TUTORING PROGRAM
+L. TUTORING PROGRAM

 Individual teachers are available for tutoring before and after school and during lunchtime if arrangements are made with them.
-Tutoring for our students will be available on Mondays, Tuesdays and Thursdays from 3:30-5:00 pm.
-Saturday Academy may be available upon funding.